 Employers were so curious about my volunteering experience.
 I even did a group interview once (those are incredibly cruel because they're so intimidating!).
 But I passed with flying colors and they offered me the job out of everyone.
 Want to know why?
 I'm pretty sure it's because I told an awesome story about when I had to problem solve something while I was living in China as the leader of a group of other volunteers.
 I made them laugh and I was memorable.
 An international experience gave me that.

-So yeah, not only was the experience life-changing for me personally, but it also helped me have options for my career (here's how to talk about your time abroad on a resume).
-That is absolutely worth taking a semester off.
+So yeah, not only was the experience life-changing for me personally, but it also helped me have options for my career.

 To me, I think this was the greatest thing I got out of volunteering.
 Previously I was a pretty timid introvert and a total pushover.
 Despite coming from an incredibly loving family I didn't really have a ton of direction for what I wanted to do with my life.
 I was very nervous about teaching kids because the thought of standing in front of a class of students terrified me (lucky for me ILP teaching style wasn't like that at all - I got to be more 1 on 1 with a small group of kids).

 But...living in another country threw me so far outside of my comfort zone that I had no option but to grow Every day, little by little, I started to change.
 I overcame hard things.
 I made new friends.
 I did things I never really thought I would.
 I started seeing the person I could be/wanted to be.
 Sorry this is getting cheesy but it's so true!